President: Hilsden Moseley

 Assistance will be provided to students who wish to participate in externships with practicing veterinarians with a professional interest in animal behavior.

-Membership requirements include annual dues and a commitment to work at the SCAVMA concession stand for at least one football game while being a VM-1.
+Membership requirements include annual dues and a commitment to work at the SAVMA concession stand for at least one football game while being a VM-1.
 Meetings are usually held at 6:00 p.m. in the Veterinary Medicine Building and travel presentations start at 5:30 p.m. before the general assembly meeting begins.
 Officers are elected in December.

 Benefits of membership include: reduced subscription rate for the Journal of the AVMA or American Journal of Veterinary Research, free registration to national AVMA meetings, surgery instrument and clinic coat programs, free AVMA dues for the first year after graduation, eligibility for emergency loans through the local auxiliary and AVMA Foundation, financial support to attend symposiums and meetings, concurrent membership in the Student American Veterinary Medical Association (SAVMA), and more!
 Please, take a look at our prezi!

-SCAVMA also sponsors the Animal Welfare Taskforce.
+SAVMA also sponsors the Animal Welfare Taskforce.

 The Animal Welfare Taskforce is dedicated to educating students on current animal welfare issues.
-We plan to hold monthly meetings with Veterinarians on certain welfare topics to help students stay informed and to help students form their own opinions on the topics.
+We plan to hold monthly meetings with veterinarians on certain welfare topics to help students stay informed and to help students form their own opinions on the topics.

-Vice President (Beef): Emma Knickmeyer
+Vice President (Beef): Hilsden Moseley

-Vice President (Dairy): Rachel Dalske
+Vice President (Dairy): Jenna Ogletree